tlswg/tls13-spec/draft-ietf-tls-tls13.md

   X9.62 {{X962}} and FIPS 186-4 {{DSS}}.
   Values 0xFE00 through 0xFEFF are reserved for private use.

+x25519, etc.
+: Indicates support of the corresponding ECDH function.

+Ed25519, etc.
+: Indicates support of the corresponding curve for signatures.

 ffdhe2048, etc.
 : Indicates support of the corresponding finite field group, defined in {{I-D.ietf-tls-negotiated-ff-dhe}}.